<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Fri, 15 Aug 2025 00:00:00 GMT</pubDate>

-<description>Middleware proxy that routes Claude Code API requests to cheaper or alternative providers.
-DeepSeek, Gemini, Ollama, OpenRouter.
-Same brilliant UX, different models, lower bills.</description>
+<description>Claude Code Router is a middleware proxy that routes Claude Code API requests to DeepSeek, Gemini, Ollama, or OpenRouter.
+Same Claude Code UX, different models, lower bills.
+Rule-based routing by task type.
+31k stars.</description>

 <category>tools-tips</category>